rajgoel/course-machine-learning/09-lecture/slides.md

 > - Higher rewards increase probability of actions that led to them
 > - Can have high variance due to using full trajectory returns -->

+---

+> [!WARNING]
+> REINFORCE is essentially outdated for practical usage and training can be unstable and slow.

 ===